This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 While mint may be a problem for some gardeners, mint is a favorite among the bee population.

-There are a LOT of different mint varieties including peppermint, apple mint, wild mint, chocolate mint, lemon, spearmint etc. But bees love to taste all kinds of mint flowers.
+There are a LOT of different mint varieties in the mint family including peppermint, apple mint, wild mint, chocolate mint, lemon, spearmint etc. But bees love to taste all kinds of mint flowers.

 Mint is also a great culinary herb and can used to garnish your snacks and desserts.
-You can make a tasty ice tea with mint.
+You can make a tasty ice tea with mint’s dark green leaves.

 Mint is known to have wonderful medicinal properties and is generally used to treat digestion problems.